 The Vice Provost for Faculty Affairs host an annual all department chairs retreat.
 Topics vary on an annual basis, but are timely and strategically selected to promote and encourage vibrant and health departments.
 The chairs retreat is held the second Friday of the Fall semester.

-The Provost sponsors the Teaching Excellence Initiative program which brings together faculty that have completed the ACUE program, teaching award recipients and Teaching and Learning Technologies (TLT) to share a variety of best practice teaching methods, instructional design/technology uses, and offer services such as peer teaching review and feedback for faculty.
-The program is new in Spring 2020, so keep an eye out for more information.
+The Provost sponsors Advancements in Teaching Excellence to share a variety of best practice teaching methods, instructional design/technology uses, and offer services such as peer teaching review and feedback for faculty.

 Faculty Academic Leadership Program